favourojo/tswd-dataviz-portfolio/final-project-part-two.md

 | I may be over-explaining my narrative instead of letting my visualization talk for me | I will reduce the amount of wording that is in my Shorthand and organize it differently instead of relying on the words |
 | Shorthand was visually pleasing | I will continue with the light blue aesthetic I used for the Shorthand design and how I displayed the media as well |

 I believe there is still a lot of improvements needed to be made on my project.
-I do feel I slowly bulding my narrative and creating my Shorthand page as well.
+I do feel I am slowly bulding my narrative story and also creating my Shorthand page as well.
 With the feedback, I'll be focusing more on re-designing my visualizations to increase readbility.
 More specifically, rethinking some desgins choices I made on visulizations.
-I believe some visualizations may not conveying the right story I want to tell.
+I believe some visualizations I initially created may not be conveying the right story I want to tell.

 ## References